OverStruck/k-means-image-compressor/README.md

 ## Optional program arguments
-* `-x` Enables the use of the CIE 2000 color difference formula instead of the standard Euclidean distance formula Using the CIE 2000 color difference formula _may_ result in better color quantization, but it is ***noticeably** slower.
+* `-x` Enables the use of the CIE 2000 color difference formula instead of the standard Euclidean distance formula

+Using the CIE 2000 color difference formula _may_ result in better color quantization, but it is **noticeably** slower.
 Try using this option if you're not satisfy with the results given by the default Euclidean distance formula.

 ## CIE 2000 color difference vs Euclidean distance formula example:
 Both images were processed with k=4 and the same initial centroid values

-Original | CIE 2000 | Euclidean distance
+Original | Euclidean distance | CIE 2000
 ------------ | --------------------------- |-------------
 ![Original 1](sample_images/3.jpg) | ![Example 1](sample_images/3b.png) | ![Example 2](sample_images/3b2.png)